masasin/masasin.github.io/docs/cv/work_experience/index.md

 ## Data Scientist, [Sentiance](https://www.sentiance.com/)
 _February to December 2018, Antwerp, Belgium._

+??? summary

+    - Moved the company’s codebase from Python 2 to Python 3.
+    - Refactored core functionality into more modular components, verified and built machine learning models in numpy and scikit-learn.
+    - Used pyspark to increase code efficiency by parallelizing, or to add new functionality.
+    - Created several docker containers and docker-compose files to automate environment setup and teardown.
+    - Worked on standardizing DevPI index contents using Pipenv.

 Sentiance turns IOT sensor data from e.g., mobile phones into insightful data, such as the segment of the population that a user belongs to, as well as their current actions and predicted future actions.